 As noted above, corporate board members have a fiduciary responsibility to care for the finances and legal requirements of the corporation.
 They must act in good faith and with a reasonable degree of care, and they must not have any conflicts of interest.
 That is, the interests of the company must take precedence over personal interests of individual board members.

 Board members are responsible for setting the mission of the company and assuring that all actions are related to and adhere to that mission.
 The board can change the mission, but only after careful deliberation.
 All large corporations have mission statements, and creating a mission statement should be one of the first things the board of a small business should tackle.

 Corporate boards of directors do not participate in day-to-day decision-making; instead, they set overall policy, based on the corporate mission and vision, and they exercise an oversight function, reviewing the actions of corporate officers and executives.

 - Annual Meeting

 At the annual meeting of the corporation, the board announces the annual dividend, oversees the election of corporate board members, elects or appoints officers and key executives, and amends the bylaws, if necessary.

-What liability do corporation board of directors members have in their board positions?
+What liability does a corporate board of directors members have in their board positions?
 Not as much as you might expect.
 Corporate board members have a good deal of latitude within the scope of their duties as corporate board members.
-Board members must be free to act in the interest of the shareholders in order to run the corporation in the best way they see fit and to take appropriate risks to help the company grow.
+Board members must be free to act in the interest of the shareholders to run the corporation in the best way they see fit and to take appropriate risks to help the company grow.